-An option is a right without an obligation.
-So, you can buy a Tata Motors 400 call option at a price of Rs.10.
-Since the lot size is 1500 shares, your maximum loss will be Rs.15,000 only.
-On the downside, even if Tata Motors goes to Rs.300, your loss will only be Rs.15,000.
-On the upside, above Rs.410 your profits will be unlimited.
+An Option is a right without an obligation.
+So, you can buy a Tata Motors 400 Call Option at a price of Rs.
+10. Since the lot size is 1,500 shares, your maximum loss will be Rs.
+15,000 only.
+On the downside, even if Tata Motors goes up to Rs .300, your loss will only be Rs.
+15,000.
+On the upside, above Rs.
+410 your profits will be unlimited.

 How to trade in Options and Futures?

 Options and Futures are traded in contracts of 1 month, 2 months and 3 months.
 All F&O contracts will expire on the last Thursday of the month.
-Futures will trade at a futures price which is normally at a premium to the spot price due to the time value.
-There will only be one futures price for a stock for one contract.
-Like in Jan 2018, one can trade in Jan Futures, Feb futures and March futures of Tata Motors.
-Trading in options is slightly more complicated as you actually trade the premiums.
-So, there will be different strikes traded for the same stock for call options and for put options.
-So, in the case of Tata Motors, the call options premium of 400 call will be Rs.10 while these option prices will be progressively lower as your strikes go higher.
+Futures will trade at a Futures price which is normally at a premium to the spot price due to the time value.
+There will only be one Futures price for a stock for one contract.
+For example, in January 2018, one can trade in January Futures, February Futures and March Futures of Tata Motors.
+Trading in Options is slightly more complicated as you actually trade the premiums.
+So, there will be different strikes traded for the same stock for Call Options and for Put Options.
+So, in the case of Tata Motors, the Call Options premium of 400 call will be Rs.
+10 while these Option prices will be progressively lower as your strikes go higher.